 Although initial "severity" measures may generally predict long-term impairment, initial severity scores do not correlate well with negative consequences in a person's life.
 The effects of TBI on individuals and the meaning of those effects depend upon a wide variety of factors, only one of which is initial "severity of injury."

 Recovery after injury is usually quite different for those with moderate-to-severe injuries versus those with mild injuries.
 And, as must be constantly kept in mind, recovery varies greatly from person to person.
 Thus, recovery will not be the same for any two people with TBI.

 In mild TBI, one person may recover quickly and completely, while another may experience significant challenges even several years after injury.
-(Recovery after mild TBI is discussed more fully in a later question, What Problems Emerge after a Mild TBI?)
+(Recovery after mild TBI is discussed more fully in a later question, What Impact Will Mild TBI Have ona Person's Life?)

 In more severe injuries, recovery is a multistage process, which typically continues in a variety of ways for months and years.
 However, the length of this recovery process is not uniform, and the stages of recovery that are typical when considering the population as a whole, may be very different for any specific individual.
 Stages may not proceed step-wise but may overlap, one stage with the next, or one or more stages may be skipped altogether.
 The early recovery process is discussed more fully in the next question.